faricamago/Operating_Systems_Principles__worst_fit_dynamic_partiton_simulator/README.md

+# A6-F22.pdf gives the description of the code
 # Sample results:
 The results below were obtained using an O(n log n) algorithm.
 Do not forget to design your own test files.